jonathanpotts/docker-babelfishpg/README.md

 ## Building Docker Image

-**NOTE: Because Git on Windows changes line-endings from LF to CRLF by default, make sure that `start.sh` has LF line-endings before building or an error will occur when running a container from the image.**

 To build the Docker image, clone the repository and then run `docker build .`.

 To use a different Babelfish version, you can: